Psilocybin and PTSD: What Does the Research Say?

 Introduction: The Trauma Epidemic

 Post-traumatic stress disorder (PTSD) affects millions of people worldwide, particularly military veterans, victims of violence, and those with serious accidents or medical traumas.
 Traditional approaches like cognitive behavioral therapy and prolonged exposure therapy help many people but prove insufficient for other patients.
-Research now suggests that psilocybin may offer a unique approach to trauma processing.
+Preliminary research suggests that psilocybin may offer a possible complementary approach to trauma processing.
 This article explores the current state of psilocybin research for PTSD.

 The PTSD Crisis: Why New Approaches Are Needed